2i2c-org/team-compass/finance/contracts.md

 {term}`CS&S` tracks all of our invoices in an AirTable.
 We synchronize this AirTable to our own in the link below, and generate [dashboards to summarize important data](contracts:dashboards).
+Any columns that are synchronized with CS&S have a little lightning bolt (⚡) next to them.

 Each row represents a single invoice.
 Each column represents metadata about that invoice (for example, the `Type` column encodes whether it is an incoming (`ACCREC`) or outgoing (`ACCPAY`) invoice.